kotori-y/Scopy/README.md

 ```
 This moudle is used to calculated properise that contained in our collectded rules
     ---
-    up to now(2019.07.22), we have achived following properties:
+    up to now(2019.07.22), we have achived followed properties:
         Molcular Weight >>> MW
         Number of bonds >>> nBond
         Number of atoms >>> nAtom